Trumpism: Parallels with fascism and trend towards illiberal democracy

-Trumps "enemy from within" remarks and threats to use the National Guard and military against "radical left lunatics" during the 2024 campaign and the aftermath of the Charlie Kirk assassination (especially the remarks of Stephen Miller) prompted historians Wendy Goldman and Timothy Snyder to compare these events to the Great Purge in the Soviet Union of the 1930s.
+Trump's "enemy from within" remarks and threats to use the National Guard and military against "radical left lunatics" during the 2024 campaign and the aftermath of the Charlie Kirk assassination (especially the remarks of Stephen Miller) prompted historians Wendy Goldman and Timothy Snyder to compare these events to the Great Purge in the Soviet Union of the 1930s.
 At that time, an assassination prompted Joseph Stalin to proclaim vast non-existent conspiracies; to redefine dissent as terrorism and treason; to encourage people to inform on dissenters; and to engage in a campaign of prosecution, imprisonment, and execution of hundreds of thousands of political opponents.

+Principal scholars

+Laura K. Field in her 2025 book titled The Making of the MAGA New Right has tried to indicate the intellectual brain trust supporting Trump's Project 2025 movement by identifying and documented the top 35 participants in the New Right movement which encompasses Claremonters, Postliberals, National Conservatives and the Hard Right.
+The list is presented as including the following participants some or whom are retired or deceased as of 2025, listed as: